Every state requires parents to create some type of child custody agreement in conjunction with their divorce or legal separation agreement.

 You can also include extra information about your child's special needs, education, medical information, etc. Any documents that are relevant to the agreement can be put in the agreement so you and the father can reference them.

-This doesn't necessarily go into the custody agreement, but it is a partner to it as you follow the agreement.
 To make sure that you and the father are abiding by the agreement, you should consider keeping track of actual visitation and writing a journal about what happens during visitation.
-There are many ways to do this, and you can choose a method that works for you.
+There are many ways to do this, and you can choose a method that works best for you.
 You can jot down notes in a simple notebook, keep a calendar where you mark the times of visitation, store all the information on your computer, etc.

 Related child custody agreement information: